Prostate cancer: How do doctors estimate how it will progress?

 T2b:

-The tumor is in more than half of one side (left or right) of the prostate
+The tumor is in more than half of one side (left or right) of the prostate.

 T2c:

-The tumor is in both sides of the prostate
+The tumor is in both sides of the prostate.

 T3:

-The tumor has spread outside the prostate into the connective tissue around the prostate or the seminal vesicles
+The tumor has spread outside the prostate into the connective tissue around the prostate or the seminal vesicles.

 T4:

-The tumor has spread further, to nearby organs such as the bladder or bowel
+The tumor has spread further, to nearby organs such as the bladder or bowel.

 Lymph nodes N0:

-There are no tumors in nearby lymph nodes
+There are no tumors in nearby lymph nodes.

 N1:

-Nearby lymph nodes have cancer in them
+Nearby lymph nodes are affected.

 Metastases M0:

-No metastatic tumors were found
+No metastatic tumors were found.

 M1:

-Metastatic tumors were found
+Metastatic tumors were found.

 How is the risk of progression determined?